sumantkataria/Udemy-Javascript-Algorithms-DataStructures/README.md

 # Recursion -

-# - Used in JSON.parse, JSON.stringify, document.getElementById & DOM traversal algorithms.
+    - Used in JSON.parse, JSON.stringify, document.getElementById & DOM traversal algorithms.

-# - Used in Object traversals.
+    - Used in Object traversals.
+    Pure recursion tips -
+    - For arrays, use methods like slice, spread operator & concat that make copies of arrays so you do not mutate them.
+    - Strings are immutable, so you need to use methods like slice, substr or substring to make copies of strings.
+    - To make copies of objects use Object.assign or the spread operator.

 # Linked List -

-# Memory Management benefits-
+    - Memory Management benefits

-# 1. Data does not have to be stored together.
+    - Data does not have to be stored together.

-# Features -
+    Features -

-# 1. Do not have indexes.
+    1. Do not have indexes.

-# 2. Connected via nodes with a next pointer.
+    2. Connected via nodes with a next pointer.

-# 3. Random access not allowed.
+    3. Random access not allowed.

-# 4. Fast at Storing data & not retrieving
+    4. Fast at Storing data & not retrieving

-# 5. Maintain Head & Tail of LL
+    5. Maintain Head & Tail of LL

-# 6. Add/Remove new Node to/from Head/Tail(Time Complexity - O(1))
+    6. Add/Remove new Node to/from Head/Tail(Time Complexity - O(1))

-# 7. Search Linked List(Time Complexity - O(n))
+    7. Search Linked List(Time Complexity - O(n))

-# 8. Useful for Deques
+    8. Useful for Deques

-# BIG O - Singly Linked List -
+    BIG O - Singly Linked List -

-# 1. Insertion - O(1)
+    1. Insertion - O(1)

-# 2. Deletion - O(1) or O(n)
+    2. Deletion - O(1) or O(n)

-# 3. Searching - O(n)
+    3. Searching - O(n)

-# 4. Accessing - O(n)
+    4. Accessing - O(n)

-# BIG O - Doubly Linked List -
+    BIG O - Doubly Linked List -

-# 1. Insertion - O(1)
+    1. Insertion - O(1)

-# 2. Deletion - O(1)
+    2. Deletion - O(1)

-# 3. Searching - O(n)
+    3. Searching - O(n)

-# 4. Accessing - O(n)
+    4. Accessing - O(n)

 # Stacks -

-# - LIFO(Last In First Out) data structure.
+    - LIFO(Last In First Out) data structure.

-# - Can be implemented via Array.
+    - Can be implemented via Array.

-# - push method to insert & pop method to remove
+    - push method to insert & pop method to remove

-# - unshift method to insert & shift method to remove
+    - unshift method to insert & shift method to remove

-# - not a built-in structure in Javascript
+    - not a built-in structure in Javascript

-# BIG O - Stacks -
+    BIG O - Stacks -

-# 1. Insertion - O(1)
+    1. Insertion - O(1)

-# 2. Deletion - O(1)
+    2. Deletion - O(1)

-# 3. Searching - O(n)
+    3. Searching - O(n)

-# 4. Accessing - O(n)
+    4. Accessing - O(n)

 # Queues -

-# FIFO(First In First Out) data structure.
+    - FIFO(First In First Out) data structure.

-# - Can be implemented via Array.
+    - Can be implemented via Array.

-# - push method to insert & shift method to remove
+    - push method to insert & shift method to remove

-# - unshift method to insert & pop method to remove
+    - unshift method to insert & pop method to remove

-# - BIG O - Queues -
+    - BIG O - Queues -

-# 1. Insertion - O(1)
+    1. Insertion - O(1)

-# 2. Deletion - O(1)
+    2. Deletion - O(1)

-# 3. Searching - O(n)
+    3. Searching - O(n)

-# 4. Accessing - O(n)
+    4. Accessing - O(n)

 # Trees -

-# Non-linear Data Structure that consists of nodes in a parent/child relationship.
+    Non-linear Data Structure that consists of nodes in a parent/child relationship.

-# Terminologies -
+    Terminologies -

-# 1. Root - Top node of a tree.
+    1. Root - Top node of a tree.

-# 2. Child - Node directly connected to another node when moving away from the root.
+    2. Child - Node directly connected to another node when moving away from the root.

-# 3. Parent - converse notion of the child.
+    3. Parent - converse notion of the child.

-# 4. Siblings - group of nodes with the same parent.
+    4. Siblings - group of nodes with the same parent.

-# 5. Leaf - Node with no children.
+    5. Leaf - Node with no children.

-# 6. Edge - connection between one node & another.
+    6. Edge - connection between one node & another.

-# Applications-
+    Applications-

-# 1. HTML DOM
+    1. HTML DOM

-# 2. Network Routing(broadcast)
+    2. Network Routing(broadcast)

-# 3. Abstract syntax tree
+    3. Abstract syntax tree

-# 4. Artifical Intelligence
+    4. Artifical Intelligence

-# 5. Computer file system(Windows folder/file structure)
+    5. Computer file system(Windows folder/file structure)

-# 6. JSON structure
+    6. JSON structure

-# Types -
+    Types -

-# 1. Trees
+    1. Trees

-# 2. Binary Trees(max 2 child nodes)
+    2. Binary Trees(max 2 child nodes)

-# 3. Binary Search Trees(special type of binary trees)(sorted)(left node is smaller than parent & every right node is greater than parent)
+    3. Binary Search Trees(special type of binary trees)(sorted)(left node is smaller than parent & every right node is greater than parent)

-# BIG O - Binary Search Tree -
+    BIG O - Binary Search Tree -

-# 1. Insertion - O(log n)
+    1. Insertion - O(log n)

-# 2. Searching - O(log n)
+    2. Searching - O(log n)

-# Tree Traversal -
+    Tree Traversal -

-# Applications - DFS -
+    Applications - DFS -

-# InOrder - Used commonly with BST.
+    InOrder - Used commonly with BST.

-# PreOrder - Used in export cases (where clone/duplicate tree or flatten it out & then import)
+    PreOrder - Used in export cases (where clone/duplicate tree or flatten it out & then import)

 # Heaps -

-# Special tree-based data structure in which the tree is a complete binary tree.
+    Special tree-based data structure in which the tree is a complete binary tree.

-# Types -
+    Types -

-# 1. MaxBinaryHeap - Parent nodes are larger than the children.
+    1. MaxBinaryHeap - Parent nodes are larger than the children.
 And left children are fille out first.

-# 2. MinBinaryHeap - Parent nodes are smaller than the children.
+    2. MinBinaryHeap - Parent nodes are smaller than the children.

-# Storing heaps -
+    Storing heaps -

-# - For any index of an array n...
+    - For any index of an array n...

-# - Left child is stored at 2n + 1.
+    - Left child is stored at 2n + 1.

-# - Right child is stored at 2n + 2.
+    - Right child is stored at 2n + 2.

-# - For any child at index n...
+    - For any child at index n...

-# - It's parent is at index (n-1)/2.
+    - It's parent is at index (n-1)/2.

-# Priority Queues -
+    Priority Queues -

-# - data structure where each element has a priority.
+    - data structure where each element has a priority.
 Elements with higher priorities are served before elements with lower priorities.

-# - can be implemented via Heaps.
+    - can be implemented via Heaps.

-# BIG O - Binary Heaps -
+    BIG O - Binary Heaps -

-# 1. Insertion - O(log n)
+    1. Insertion - O(log n)

-# 2. Deletion - O(log n)
+    2. Deletion - O(log n)

-# 3. Search - O(n)
+    3. Search - O(n)

 # Hash Tables -

-# - Access data quickly
+    - Access data quickly

-# - used to store key-value pairs.
+    - used to store key-value pairs.

-# - like arrays, but keys are not ordered.
+    - like arrays, but keys are not ordered.

-# - very fast for all operations - finding values, adding new values & removing values.
+    - very fast for all operations - finding values, adding new values & removing values.

-# - JS has Objects & Maps.
+    - JS has Objects & Maps.

-# BIG O - Hash Tables -
+    BIG O - Hash Tables -

-# 1. Insertion - O(1)
+    1. Insertion - O(1)

-# 2. Deletion - O(1)
+    2. Deletion - O(1)

-# 3. Access - O(1)
+    3. Access - O(1)

 # Graphs -

-# - a DS consists of a finite set of vertices or nodes or points, together with a set of unordered pairs of these vertices for an undirected graph or a set of ordered pairs for a directed graph.
+    - a DS consists of a finite set of vertices or nodes or points, together with a set of unordered pairs of these vertices for an undirected graph or a set of ordered pairs for a directed graph.

-# Applications -
+    Applications -

-# 1. Social networks
+    1. Social networks

-# 2. Location/mapping
+    2. Location/mapping

-# 3. Routing algorithms
+    3. Routing algorithms

-# 4. Visual Hierarchy
+    4. Visual Hierarchy

-# 5. File system optimizations
+    5. File system optimizations

-# Terms -
+    Terms -

-# 1. Vertex - a node
+    1. Vertex - a node

-# 2. Edge - connection between nodes
+    2. Edge - connection between nodes

-# 3. Weighted/Unweighted - values assigned
+    3. Weighted/Unweighted - values assigned

-# 4. Directed(insta)/Undirected(fb) -
+    4. Directed(insta)/Undirected(fb) -

-# Traversal uses -
+    Traversal uses -

-# 1. Peer to peer networking
+    1. Peer to peer networking

-# 2. Web crawlers
+    2. Web crawlers

-# 3. Finding 'closest' matches/recommendations
+    3. Finding 'closest' matches/recommendations

-# 4. Shortest path problems
+    4. Shortest path problems

-# - GPS navigation
+    - GPS navigation

-# - Solving mazes
+    - Solving mazes

-# - AI(shortest path to win the game)
+    - AI(shortest path to win the game)

 # Dijkstra's Algorithm -

-# - finds the shortest path between 2 vertices on a graph
+    - finds the shortest path between 2 vertices on a graph Uses -

-# Uses -

-# 1. GPS - finding fastest route.
+    1. GPS - finding fastest route.

-# 2. Network routing - finds open shortest path for data
+    2. Network routing - finds open shortest path for data

-# 3. Biology - used to model the spread of viruses among humans
+    3. Biology - used to model the spread of viruses among humans

-# 4. Airline tickets - finding cheapest route to your destination.
+    4. Airline tickets - finding cheapest route to your destination.

 # Dynamic Programming -

-# - method for solving complex problem by breaking it down into a collection of simpler subproblems, solving each of those subproblems just once & storing their solutions.
+    - method for solving complex problem by breaking it down into a collection of simpler subproblems, solving each of those subproblems just once & storing their solutions.

-# Used with problems having -
+    Used with problems having -

-# 1. Optimal substructure - if an optimal solution can be constructed from optimal solutions of its subproblems
+    1. Optimal substructure - if an optimal solution can be constructed from optimal solutions of its subproblems

-# 2. Overlapping subproblems - if it can be broken into subproblems that can be reused several times
+    2. Overlapping subproblems - if it can be broken into subproblems that can be reused several times